 Every human being is born with certain traits that make him the person he is.
 While our experience and knowledge influence our decisions, we are largely the outcome of our genetic blueprints and many research works denote that our personality and development are most likely to depend on the dispositions that we are born with.
 In my view, human beings are the embodiment of their genes.

 Heredity is believed to be what shapes our personality traits, like extroversion, conscientiousness, agreeableness, openness and neuroticism; because these all qualities are passed down from a parent to a child before the child is born.
-Thereby, it seems reasonable to assume that a newborn baby does not have a blank sheet of personalities, rather does have a set of intrinsic attributes.
+Thereby, it seems reasonable to assume that a newborn baby does not have a blank sheet of personalities but rather does have a set of intrinsic attributes.
 To justify the same, there are numerous empirical pieces of evidence.
-For example, biological siblings are quite likely similar in attitude than adopted siblings.
+For example, biological siblings are quite likely similar in attitude to adopted siblings.
 Likewise, twin studies indicate that identical twins share almost 50 per cent of the same characteristics, whereas fraternal twins share merely about 15 per cent.

 By the same token, genetics has been proven to be a key reason in the development of some mental health states, like bipolar, schizophrenia, and other depressions for example.
 A case in point is bipolar.
 The disease is five times more likely to develop if there is a family history of the illness.
 Likewise, research reveals that if one twin succumbs to schizophrenia, then another twin is most likely to develop the disease.
-Thus, congenital traits are the prominent contributing factor in the development of certain mental illness.
-Child prodigies in music, art, mathematics and so on are living examples of how they are born with certain talents and not gain talents from mere observations.
+Thus, congenital traits are the prominent contributing factor in the development of certain mental illnesses.
+Child prodigies in music, art, mathematics and so on are living examples of how they are born with certain talents and do not gain talents from mere observations.

 In conclusion, human beings are born with certain personality traits that are the major contributing factor in developing their behavioural pattern and personality.